thermohub/thermohub/README.md

 ## Acknowledgements

-This work had support from the [ETH Domain Open Research Data](https://ethrat.ch/en/eth-domain/open-research-data/) (ORD) Program, [Contribute](https://ethrat.ch/en/measure-1-calls-for-field-specific-actions/) funding scheme.
+This project was supported by the [Open Research Data Program](https://ethrat.ch/en/eth-domain/open-research-data/) of the ETH Board.